 The Volcano Marathon ® is organised by Polar Running Adventures.
-In addition to organising one of the highest marathons in the world, Polar Running Adventures also organises the world's coolest marathon ®. the North Pole Marathon® and the world's most southerly marathon, the Antarctic Ice Marathon®, and the World Marathon Challenge (7 marathons on 7 continents in 7 days).
+In addition to organising one of the highest marathons in the world, Polar Running Adventures also organises the world's coolest marathon ®. the North Pole Marathon®, the world's most southerly marathon, the Antarctic Ice Marathon®, and the World Marathon Challenge (7 marathons on 7 continents in 7 days).
 Working with a network of associate specialists, including the word's foremost polar logistics experts, the company delivers world class events in the most remote parts of the planet.